-I teach two graduate courses and one undergraduate course.
+I teach three graduate courses and one undergraduate course.

 FW 730 – Ethics in Fisheries and Wildlife Sciences, 2-credits, every Fall semester